 Common Name: Rotala Indica

 Rotala Indica is a popular aquatic stem plant that can grow tall and thick making it a suitable background plant in planted aquariums.
-The tips of the stems can turn reddish colored when grown with CO2 and fertilization.
+The tips of the leaves can turn reddish colored when grown with high light, CO2, and fertilization.
 Round leaves grow horizontally on the tall stems and can create a dazzling effect when grown in thick bushes.
 Frequent trimming will be necessary to achieve this effect in a planted tank.

 Propagating Rotala is like any other stem plant, simply cut the stem and replant.

 - Rotala has fragile leaves!
 Be sure to handle with care.